ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The distance between the LEDs on the strip is suitable for making a clock of 25 x 25 cm (60 LEDs/m) or 50 x 50 cm (30 LEDs/m).<br>
 You can choose to stick the 144 LEDs of the clock in 12 rows of 12 LEDs or only behind the letter that should light up.<br>
 The advantage of the latter is that fewer LEDs are needed and that you have to drill fewer holes in the spacer plate.<br>
-There are many more soldering points, each of which can cause malfunctions.<br>
+But there are many more soldering points, each of which can cause malfunctions.<br>
-My experience is that imperfect soldering on the strip sometimes loosens over time.
+My experience is that imperfect soldering on the strip may loosens over time causing malfuncions.

-The software also has a digital time display that you cannot use if you do not install all 144 LEDs.<br>
+The software has a digital time display option you cannot use if you do not install all 144 LEDs.<br>
-You can also choose to cut out the light-up words in a 1 cm thick MDF board with a jigsaw.<br>
+You can choose to cut out the words like IT WAS FIVE and so on in a 1 cm thick MDF board with a jigsaw.<br>
 Be sure to paint the insides bright white, otherwise the white light will become dingy.<br> It is better to use foamed PVC white 10 MM RAL 9003.
-Then it cuts easily, is white and does not discolour.
-(Often paint does discolors)
+It cuts easily, is white and does not discolour.
+(Often paint does discolours)

-Stick the strips from left to right on the odd lines and from right to left on the even lines. <br>
+Stick/glue the strips starting from left to right on the odd lines and from right to left on the even lines. <br>
 ### Follow the arrows on the strip.<br>
 (You have to turn the strip upside down every second row!)<br>
 This avoids long data lines going from the right end of the strip to the left end on the next row of a LED strip.<br>
+And the software does not have to be corrected for the new postions.

 ![IMG_5384](https://github.com/user-attachments/assets/945ba89a-6fda-43fe-b16b-52f5babf0584)

-I find it useful to use tinned copper wire.
-For example, you solder all 5V connections to the left side of the strip and all GND to the right side of the strip
+I find it useful to use tinned copper wire.<br>
+For example, you solder all 5V connections to the left side of the strip and all GND to the right side of the strip.
 To do this, drill a small hole through the plate next to all 5V connections on the left side of the strip and to the GND on the right side

 Bend a 90 degree angle, put the wire through the hole and solder the wire to the LED strip.